-Evaluation & Findings: The subject property is presently designated for agricultural use, but the actual and realistic use is for industrial.
-The proposed amendment would change the FLUM Designation of the property from Rural/Agriculture (County) to Industrial, which is comparable to the existing Future Land Use Designations of other parcels in the immediate vicinity.
+Evaluation & Findings: The subject property is presently designated for agricultural use.
+The proposed amendment would change the FLUM Designation of the property from Rural/Agriculture (County) to Agriculture.
 No adverse impact on natural resources or ecosystems will result from this amendment.